 - Letter of support from your department chair or similar administrative official (this can be sent separately, as long as it clearly identifies the main contact person and institution).

-- Tax ID number or Employee ID number if part of an organization, Social Security Number if an individual
+- DUNS number and Tax ID number/Employee ID number if part of an organization, Social Security Number if an individual

-- APS membership status.
-APS membership is NOT a requirement.
+- Your APS membership status.
+Please note: APS membership is NOT a requirement.

 These funds cannot be used for salaries, stipends, etc. of the main participants, but can be used to hire a student, an intern, or professional services if that is essential for the project.
 Some selected grants will be aided in funding by the National Science Foundation, so additional federal restrictions may apply.